csci344/spring2023/pages/_assignments/tutorial10.md

 * Download tutorial10.zip (above) and unzip it, and move it into your `csci344/tutorials` folder / git repo.
 * Follow the procedure outlined in <a href="https://www.postgresqltutorial.com/load-postgresql-sample-database/" target="_blank">these instructions</a>, but make the following modifications:
-    * Create a database called `photo_app_tutorial`, using either the command line interface or the PGAdmin GUI interface.
+    * Create a database called `tutorial10`, using either the command line interface or the PGAdmin GUI interface.
     * Load the `tutorial10.tar` (in the tutorial10 folder you just downloaded) into the empty `tutorial10` database (to create the table structure and table data).

 <!-- pg_dump -U postgres -p 5432 -Ft photo-app > ~/Desktop/tutorial10.tar